prashant-kikani/prashant-kikani.github.io/_posts/2025-11-18-god-of-gaps.markdown

 This brings us to the edge of what we know and how we think.
 Exploring the "God of the gaps" forces us to ask some challenging questions.

 *   **Will a "Gap" Ever Be Permanent?** What if the "hard problem of consciousness" is fundamentally unsolvable by empirical science?
 What if subjective experience can never be fully explained by neurons and chemicals?
+Are we perhaps living in a <a href="https://prashantkikani.com/blog/simulation" target="_blank">simulation</a>?
 Would that prove a non-physical reality, or is it still, by definition, just a gap in our knowledge?

 *   **The Psychology of the Gap:** Why is this argument so compelling?
 Perhaps it's because "I don't know" is a deeply unsatisfying answer for the human mind.
 We are pattern-seeking, storytelling animals who crave agency and purpose.
 Attributing a mystery to a divine agent provides a sense of order and meaning in a universe that can often feel random and chaotic.